git-lfs/git-lfs/docs/api/batch.md

 LFS object error codes should match HTTP status codes where possible:

 * 404 - The object does not exist on the server.
-* 409 - The specified hash algorithm disagrees with the server's acceptable options.
+* 409 - The specified hash algorithm disagrees with the server's acceptable options or no transfer concurrency mode is supported.
 * 410 - The object was removed by the owner.
 * 422 - Validation error.